 POST CAPITALISTIC AUCTION will be a series of events that take place in different cities and countries.
 Our first stop is Bergen.
 We dive into different art ecologies – searching for findings and proposals for what’s now, and what might be in the future.

 The event in Bergen will span over two days, from 15 – 16 March 2018.
-On Thursday 15 March you are invited to a vernissage and exhibition of the artworks that will be auctioned in Bergen Kunsthall, followed by a seminar.
+On Thursday 15 March you are invited to a vernissage and viewing of the artworks that will be auctioned at Bergen Kunsthall, followed by a seminar.
 The big auction will take place in Landmark on Friday 16 March at 21:00, with a subsequent post party.

-POST CAPITALISTIC AUCTION is developed by Jingyi Wang in collaboration with Idun Vik, in co-production with BIT Teatergarasjen and Bergen Kunsthall.
+POST CAPITALISTIC AUCTION is developed on the concept and direction of Jingyi Wang.
+In Bergen, Jingyi wang developed her concept into production in collaboration with Idun Vik.
+Co-production of BIT Teatergarasjen, BEK and Bergen Kunsthall.